 - I will turn over family and allies that break the codes of my order if they are disloyal to me.

-- I will not lie to those I respect.
+- I will always tell the truth to those I respect.

 Lawful Evil character’s perfect world